lingtalfi/Kamille/doc/implementation-notes.md

 Services, Modules - Hooks
 ================

+Note: the implementation part has now moved to [kaminos](https://github.com/lingtalfi/kaminos) (at the application level rather than at the framework level, but this text remains here for reference).

 ...
 Another way to see it, is that a container is an empty shell, to which modules can attach services.